Chaseholm Farm Creamery: Creamery operation

-Home to The Amazing Real Live Food Co., the creamery was founded in 2007 and is run by brother, Rory Chase, who redid a barn built in the 1930s by his grandfather in order to make a cheese making plant and aging cave.
+Home to The Amazing Real Live Food Co., the creamery was founded in 2007 and is run by Rory Chase, who redid a barn built in the 1930s by his grandfather in order to make a cheese making plant and aging cave.
 Chaseholm crafts a number of different styles of cheese, most out of the French tradition.
 The milk from their own cows is used to make seven types of artisan cheeses.
 The seven current cheeses are Alpag Gruyere, Chaseholm Camembert, Moonlight Chaource, Probiotic Herbed Farmer's Cheese, a spicy Queso Blanco, an herbal Queso Blanco, and Stella Vallis Tomme.